gordon-cs/cps343-hoe/00-calculate-pi/README.md

 the command prompt.

-Note that in order to compile pi_mpi.cc the MPI development headers and libaries must be available.
+Note that in order to compile pi_mpi.cc the MPI development headers and libraries must be available.
 In a system using Lmod environment modules this can be accomplished by typing a command like `module load openmpi` or `module load mpich`.